Online MPA Programs with No GRE Required for Admission

 - The University of Miami Online:: Online Master of Public Administration

-As you can see from this list, there are high quality schools offering the right types of programs without having to spend extra time preparing for a standardized test.
+There are high quality schools offering the right types of programs without having to spend extra time preparing for a standardized test.
 If you performed well during your undergraduate studies or have prior work experience in the field of public administration, you could possibly be accepted into these programs through the standard application process.
 Universities that do not require the GRE are no less reliable than programs that do require this test.

 As technology continues to advance and more online degree programs are provided, it is likely that you may see a reduction in the amount of schools that require the GRE for admissions.
 Having more programs available for students to enroll in may reduce pressure on schools to provide more strict requirements for admission.
 If you have already taken the GRE, but your timeframe has expired, non-GRE programs may be the best option for you to pursue even higher endeavors to help advance your career.